 Are you ready to interview?
-Once you have been selected for a job interview, it is important to prepare effectively.
-That means practicing interview questions and answers, dressing in appropriate interview attire and, after the interview, speaking with your recruitment consultant about the interview and your options.
+Once you have been selected for a job interview, it is essential to prepare adequately.
+That means practising interview questions and answers, dressing in appropriate interview attire and, after the meeting, speaking with your recruitment consultant about the interview and your options.

 Effective interview preparation can separate you from the crowd of interviewees all looking to secure the same role, so make sure that you do at least some of below.

-If this is a role similar to the one you currently do, think about your current role, the daily tasks involved, the targets you are aiming for and how you use your skills to do the role.
-The interviewer will be interested in what makes you good at your role so think about this in detail.
-If this is a new role for you, visit: http://www.autocity.org.uk/ and have a look at what might be expected of you within the role.
+If this is a role similar to the one you currently do, think about your current position, the daily tasks involved, the targets you are aiming for and how you use your skills to do the role.
+The interviewer will be interested in what makes you great at your job, think about this in detail.
+If this is a new role for you, visit: http://www.autocity.org.uk/ and have a look at what might be expected of you within the job.
 Re-read the job advert and make sure you speak with your recruitment consultant about the role.

 Know where you are going.
 Perhaps if you have time, do a dry run of the journey.
 How long will it take you?
 Where, if needed, can you park?
-Who are you meeting?
-Where should you report to?
-What time and how long should you set aside from your schedule for the interview?
+Whom are you meeting?
+To where should you report?
+How long should you set aside for the interview?
 Make sure you speak with your recruitment consultant about all of these details.

 Your Recruitment Consultant is the key to a successful interview.
 They know the company, the client and the role, so make sure you speak at length about your preparation.